AlisAquilae/Academia/content/Notes/Lecture Notes/Advanced Hydrological Systems Analysis/AHSA Lecture 6.md

 We are still missing correlation between model and observation, as this shows whether the dynamics are captured well. $R^2$ is the correlation only in the context of linear regression and a single parameter; otherwise, it does not.

 Correlation itself is not a good criterion, as it does not capture fluctuation and systematic bias.
-It needs to be combined with
+It needs to be combined with mean and standard deviation.

+MSE can be decomposed into three main components: standard deviation, mean and correlation.
+SD is variability, mean is bias, correlation is correlation.

+This is called the Kling-Gupta Criterion.
+We can also assign weights to each component, which combined into the Kling-Gupta Efficiency.